This is how an Intranet brings Value to your Organization + Tips to Measure its Effectiveness.

 - Level of employee engagement,

-- Time taken to respond to queries, etc.
+- Time is taken to respond to queries, etc.

 Relying on a small sample size may result in making assumptions.
 So, to avoid any assumptions, try to pull your metrics from as broad an audience sample as you can.